soheshts/soheshts/README.md

 <br>

 <p> Welcome to my page.
-My name is Sohesh TS and I am a from Kerala, India.</p>
+My name is Sohesh TS and I am from Kerala, India.</p>

 <h3>Things I code with</h3>
 <p>